DankersW/zephyr_toolchain/README.md

 Toolchain docker image for building Zephyr applications.

-Creating a new docker image is done via manually executing the ```scripts/build_and_push.sh``` script, or by creating a tag on the main branch.
+A new docker image is created via tags in the CI.
+Triggering the CI is either done in the github GUI by creating a tag with the format `*.*.*` or by creating a tag via the CLI and pushing it upstream.